electionscience/approval.vote-legacy/index.md

 ---
 # What is Approval Voting?

-Approval voting is a simplest voting system that eliminates the "spoiler effect" of third party candidates.
-It allows for a fairer, easier way to pick the best representative.
+Approval voting eliminates the "spoiler effect" of third party candidates.
+It makes voting fairer, easier, and ensures that candidates better represent their consitituents.

 Imagine if the 2016 Presidential Ballot looked like this: